 It’s actually in Facebook’s terms and conditions that you shouldn’t be sharing your personal profile with lots of different people.
 And why would you?

 Anyway, so you can have lots of admins on a Facebook page.
-So whether that’s adding your virtual assistant or adding your partner or adding someone else to the page, you can have lots of people access it to help you manage the comments to help you respond to messages from people.
+Whether that’s adding your virtual assistant or adding your partner or adding someone else to the page, you can have lots of people access it to help you manage the comments to help you respond to messages from people.

 And the best part is that if they post from your page users, so people who are not admins on the page just see it as the one-page experience, they don’t see it as different people posting.